|Location:||Hawkwood College, STROUD|

 The years through childhood to adulthood are exciting and challenging.
-Intrauterine and subsequent experiences, alongside their genetic constitution, shape a child’s physical, mental and moral journey.
+Intrauterine and subsequent experiences, alongside a child's genetic constitution, shape his or her physical, mental and moral journey.
 We grow not only by our own genetic programme, but by our experiences in life.
 Osteopathy holds a unique potential to support the health, growth and fulfilment of each child.
-Sutherland said, "As the twig is bent so doth the tree incline".
+As Sutherland said: "As the twig is bent so doth the tree incline."

 During critical growth periods, osteopathy has increased potential to enhance healthy anatomical development.
 "To unbend the twig so the adult grows straight’’, requires understanding of the normal phases and many influences upon skeletal growth.
 The normal and variant are then more readily recognised in the young patient.
 Osteopaths practising in the paediatric field need a thorough knowledge of those diseases that occur only during childhood.

 To study paediatrics from the osteopathic perspective is both rewarding and demanding.
 The paediatric osteopath needs constantly to increase their wealth of knowledge of embryology, anatomy and pathology, osteopathic techniques, and alongside this the ability to stick to the primary respiratory mechanism in a wriggly child, as well as a lot of patience and humour.